Arthur Coke Burnell: Life

-In 1875 Edward Lear visited Burnell (noted as "Burnall") in Tanjore and in 1876 he visited Java and met Miss Marianne North who had been referred to him by Lear, inviting her to Tanjore the next year.
+In 1875 Edward Lear visited Burnell (noted as "Burnall") in Tanjore.
+In 1876 Burnell visited Java and met Miss Marianne North who had been referred to him by Lear, inviting her to Tanjore the next year.
 Burnell himself took an interest in Indian trees and collected many sacred plants for North.

 His constitution, never strong, broke down several times.
 He suffered cholera, and partial paralysis.
 Towards the end of his life he lived in San Remo and travelled across northern Italy.
 He returned to England in 1882 and died at his brother's home in West Stratton, Hampshire.
 He was buried in the churchyard of Micheldever.
 A collection of Sanskrit manuscripts was purchased from his heirs by the India Office library after his death.

 Works

 In 1874, Burnell published a Handbook of South Indian Palaeography, characterized by Max Müller as "an avenue through one of the thickest and darkest jungles of Indian archaeology, and is so full of documentary evidence, that it will long remain indispensable to every student of Indian literature".
 He received an honorary doctorate from the University of Strasbourg.
 In 1880 he compiled, with the encouragement of Lord Napier, the Classified Index to the Sanskrit MSS in the Palace at Tanjore.
-The Tanjore collection was estimated by Burnell as being the work of nearly 300 years begun by Tanjore rajas and continued by Mahratta rulers.
+The Tanjore collection was estimated by Burnell as being the work of nearly 300 years begun by the Tanjore rajas and continued by the Maratha rulers.
 He was also the author of a large number of translations from, and commentaries on, various other Sanskrit manuscripts, being particularly successful in grouping and elucidating the essential principles of Hindu law.
 These included Madhava's Commentary on the Parâśarasmriti (1868), The law of partition and succession, from the manuscript Sanskrit text of Vaṛadarâja's Vyavahâranirṇaya, Specimens of South Indian Dialects, Clavis humaniorum litterarum sublimioris Tamulici idiomatis (1876), and The Aindra School of Sanskrit Grammarians (1875).
-He published many papers in the Indian Antiquary.
+He published many papers in the Indian Antiquary journal.
 He also published on the history of the Portuguese in India.

-In addition to his exhaustive acquaintance with Sanskrit, and the southern India languages, he had some knowledge of Tibetan, Arabic, Kawi, Javanese and Coptic.
-Burnell originated with Sir Henry Yule the dictionary of Anglo-Indian words and phrases, Hobson-Jobson.
+In addition to his exhaustive acquaintance with Sanskrit, and the southern Indian languages, he had some knowledge of Tibetan, Arabic, Kawi, Javanese and Coptic.
+Burnell originated with Sir Henry Yule the dictionary of Anglo-Indian words and phrases, the Hobson-Jobson.

 A list of his publications included his own books as well as notes and translations in the works of other collaborators: